JetBrains/lincheck/docs/topics/operation-arguments.md

 >
 {type="note"}

 ## Next step

-The current `MultiMap` implementation uses a complex `j.u.c.ConcurrentHashMap` data structure as a building block, the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.

-If you consider the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up testing and increase coverage with the [modular testing feature](modular-testing.md) available for the model checking strategy.

-## See also

-Learn how to test data structures that set access [constraints](constraints.md) on the execution.
+Learn how to test data structures that set [access constraints on the execution](constraints.md), such as single-producer single-consumer queues.